Hero background

 FAQs

-Rooms are shared, and the house has common areas where you can meet and spend time with the other participants.
+Rooms are shared and the house has common areas where everyone meets up and spends time together.
 Bathrooms are shared.
-Drinking water is always available, and meals are served directly at the house: three per day on weekdays and two at the weekend.
+Drinking water is always available, and meals are served on site: three a day on weekdays and two at the weekend.

-Wi-Fi is not available, but we recommend buying a local SIM card as soon as you arrive so you can stay connected and easily keep in touch with the team and your family back home.
+There's no Wi-Fi, but we'd recommend picking up a local SIM as soon as you arrive so you can stay in touch with the team and people back home.

-The volunteer house is more than just a place to stay: it is a space for connection and exchange, where you will share moments, experiences and daily life with participants from all over the world.
+The volunteer house is more than just a place to sleep: it's a space where you'll share moments, experiences and the everyday with people from all over the world.

 - 3 meals a day on weekdays, 2 at the weekend